Company Logo - Home Link

 4. Go to the Theater

-Chicago is home to many many regional theatres, small black box spaces, and Broadway Tour houses.
+Chicago is home to many regional theaters, small black box spaces, and Broadway tour houses.
 There is something for everyone!

 Pro-tip: Check out our self-guided theatre tour to admire the exterior of some of the oldest movie palaces in the downtown Loop.